Resources: Remembering the 97, 33 Years On

 Phil Scraton, who led the Hillsborough Independent Panel, spoke to The Anfield Wrap about the trial.

-Karl Kopak wrote a reaction to the 2021 trial outcomes for The Anfield Wrap.
+Karl Coppack wrote a reaction to the 2021 trial outcomes for The Anfield Wrap.

 Miscellaneous: Hillsborough Chants and Wider Culture